A new relativistic hydrodynamics code for high-energy heavy-ion collisions: Numerical simulations in Milne coordinates

-In the second step, we solve the Riemann problem Eq.\:\eqref{eq:riemann} with the initial condition Eq.\:\eqref{eq:Vs}. $P_i$ and $V^z_{0,i}$ in Eqs.\:\eqref{eq:deltaeta}-\eqref{eq:flux3} are determined by the analytical solution of the Riemann problem\footnote{At the boundary between the matter and the vacuum in Sec. \ref{subsub:vacuum} we use the values of the vacuum, $V^z_0=1, P=0$, instead of solving the Riemann problem.}.
-For solving the Riemann problem we employ the two-shock approximation \cite{Colella1982,Balsara1994,Dai1997,Mignone2005}.
+In the second step, we solve the Riemann problem Eq.\:\eqref{eq:riemann} with the initial condition Eq.\:\eqref{eq:Vs}. $P_i$ and $V^z_{0,i}$ in Eqs.\:\eqref{eq:deltaeta}-\eqref{eq:flux3} are determined by the analytical solution of the Riemann problem.\footnote{At the boundary between the matter and the vacuum in Sect.\:\ref{subsub:vacuum} we use the values of the vacuum, $V^z_0=1, P=0$, instead of solving the Riemann problem.} For solving the Riemann problem we employ the two-shock approximation \cite{Colella1982,Balsara1994,Dai1997,Mignone2005}.
+In the approximation, we can avoid solving the ordinary differential equation for the rarefaction wave which takes a lot of computational time in the multidimensional problem.
 The numerical procedure of this step depends on the equation of state.
 The Riemann solution with the QCD equation of state is described in Ref. \cite{Akamatsu2014}.
 After solving the Riemann problem, we perform the inverse Lorentz transformation to the original frame.
 Here $\Delta\eta^{\rm lag}_i$ is Lorentz invariant.
 The flux terms Eqs.\:\eqref{eq:flux1}-\eqref{eq:flux3} are defined on the original frame but written in terms of $V^z_{0,i}$.

 In the third step, solving the discretized hydrodynamic equation Eqs.\:\eqref{eq:evolve}, \eqref{eq:deltaeta}-\eqref{eq:flux3} with the values of $P_i$ and $V_{0,i}^z$, we obtain distribution of the conservative quantities $T^{\tau \nu}(\nu =t,x,y,z)$ at the next time step using the Lagrange scheme.
-We remap the grids which move in the Lagrange step on the Eulerian coordinate \cite{Van1979}. \footnote{We don't perform the remap step at the boundary between matter and the vacuum to keep the exact location of the boundary determined by the Lagrange grid.}
+We remap the grids which move in the Lagrange step on the Eulerian coordinate \cite{Van1979}. \footnote{We do not perform the remap step at the boundary between matter and the vacuum to keep the exact location of the boundary determined by the Lagrange grid.}

 In the final step, we construct the primitive variables $\bm W$ from the conserved quantities \cite{Akamatsu2014}.
 We obtain $T^{\tau\alpha}(\alpha = \tau,x,y,\eta)$ from $T^{\tau \mu}(\mu=t,x,y,z)$ from the coordinate transformation.
 The numerical method for construction of $\bm W$ from $T^{\tau\alpha}$ is the same as that in Ref.\cite{Akamatsu2014}.